mlcourses/lab-3-blog-post-group5_cs281/post.md

 - Here is the testing procedure:

-    1. Start at the left-most value of the 10k potentiometer knob
+    1. Start at the left-most value of the 10k potentiometer knob.
-    2. Check the Serial Monitor on our laptop's Arduino IDE to see if it prints out 0s as first decimal value being tested
+    2. Check the Serial Monitor on our laptop's Arduino IDE to see if it prints out 0s as first decimal value being tested.
-    3. Check the LED segment display to see if it lights up 0
+    3. Check the LED segment display to see if it lights up 0.
     4. Repeat the process for values 1 to 5.

 - Below are the tests for each decimal value: